* ADP points to weak payrolls report

 Zandi said he was seeing little indication that budget

-cuts due in 2013, were having a significant impact of hiring.
+fiscal cliff, were having a significant impact on hiring.

 "I don't sense that businesses have pulled back on their